vappiah/bacterial-genomics-tutorial/README.md

 Bioinformatics analysis can be challenging especially for new entrants.
 The purpose of this repo is to provide scripts that one can quickly use to perform comparative analysis of bacterial genomes.
 The scripts have been designed to automate majority of tasks so that beginners can get their hands dirty without having to struggle to assemble and use the analysis tools

-More bioinformatics tutorials can be found on my youtube channel: https://www.youtube.com/channel/UCOJM9xzqDc6-43j2x_vXqCQ
+More bioinformatics tutorials can be found on my youtube channel: https://www.youtube.com/channel/UCOJM9xzqDc6-43j2x_vXqCQ Here is a playlist for bacterial genome analysis: https://www.youtube.com/playlist?list=PLe1-kjuYBZ074A06NOuO9rXCTD3ddoOyz

 # Download and install anaconda(version 3 recommended)